Digital Twin Evolution for Sustainable Smart Ecosystems: Action points for application

-\textit{Reconciliation} of data focuses the software engineering effort on maintaining data management pipelines as the underlying data collection infrastructure changes.
-Again, it is a fairly software-intensive imperative (\lotSE[\inlineSize]), as it touches upon data, a key value driver for companies~\cite{laney2017infonomics}.
+The software engineering effort focuses on maintaining data management pipelines as the underlying data collection infrastructure changes.
+This is a fairly critical and software-intensive imperative (\lotSE[\inlineSize]), as it touches upon data, a key value driver for companies~\cite{laney2017infonomics}.